cwakamai/imaging-sample-ui/readme.md

 node OPENwrapper/index.js -c /path/to/config.json
 ```

-This will run the server with the specified configuration file which **MUST** be valid JSON
+This will run the server with the specified configuration file which **MUST** be valid JSON.
+If you haven't changed the configuration, it should be running at [http://localhost:8421](http://localhost:8421)

 ## Sample DAM UI Deployment